 1. What is your name and age?
 You don’t have to tell your age if you don’t wanna.
 No big whoop.

-My name is Laura Rogers, and I am a 28 years old (but I have the habits of a 75 year old).
+My name is Laura Rogers, and I was born in 1986 (but I have the habits of a 75 year old).

 2. Where do you live?

 I live outside of Muscle Shoals, Alabama (my little homestead is called Happy Valley), and on a tour bus when I’m working.

 3. What is your occupation and tell me about how you became what you are.